 - Poor lighting

 The property owner’s responsibilities to you at the time of your slip and fall accident will depend on your status as a visitor.
 If you were an invited guest, such as a customer at a grocery store, the property owner will have owed you a duty to inspect the property for risks, repair visible defects and warn you of hidden hazards.
 If you were a licensee, the owner will have the same duties of care, minus the duty of property inspection.
 If you were trespassing, the owner might not have owed you any duties of care.
+Speak with a premises liability attorney to determine if a property owner breached their duty of care and caused your accident.

 Comparative Negligence Laws in Arizona